+Figure 4: Skocpol and Somers: Method of similarity and method of difference

 Coincidentally, Figure 5: Methods of Comparison (4 Models of J. Z. Smith): Encyclopedic shows how the sui generis approach just described resembles Smith’s “encyclopedic” method of comparison.
 The resemblance is based on the fact that scholars adopting this approach describe in detail the various antecedents with the goal of showing that none of the cases align exactly with John’s baptism.